Adele Ballantyne copied details from patient credit cards and files and passed them on to her stepfather, John Hill.

 Miss Thom said: “A gross breach of trust has occurred due to the way dental patients’ debit and credit cards were used and all were unaware of what had occurred until they received in statements details of items they had not bought.”

-Hill’s defence lawyer William McIntyre and Ballantyne’s lawyer Patrick Campbell both told the court their clients carried out the offences because they were struggling financially and had been threatened with eviction.
+Hill’s defence lawyer William McIntyre and Ballantyne’s lawyer Patrick Campbell both told the court their clients carried out the offenses because they were struggling financially and had been threatened with eviction.

 Massey’s lawyer, Tony Mahon, said she was a “small cog in the machine.”